 Political persuasion (and manipulation) is an art, but also a science.

 And since anyone can ramble about the “art” part, in this article you are going to learn the science of political persuasion.

-This article will show you the influencing techniques that politicians use to persuade people to vote and back their policies –even when it’s not in the voters’ best interests-.
+This article shows you the influencing techniques that politicians use to persuade people to vote and support their policies –even when it’s not in the voters’ best interests-.